Insider Buying: Interim CEO Ow - GuruFocus.com

 Analysis of Insider Buy/Sell and Relationship with Stock Price

 Over the past year, Owen Hughes has purchased a total of 2,000 shares and has not sold any shares.
-This recent insider buying activity could be an indication of his confidence in the company's future performance and growth prospects.
-The insider transaction history for XOMA Corp shows a total of 8 insider buys and 2 insider sells over the past year.
+This recent insider buying activity could be an indication of his confidence in the company's future performance.
+In the same period, there have been 8 insider buys and 2 insider sells for XOMA Corp.
 This trend suggests that insiders are generally more bullish on the company's prospects.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.